This is Steve Ember.

-The area we are seeing stretches for a long distance.
-This morning, high on the mountain in the bright sun, we can see almost 40 kilometers of the park.
+SARAH LONG: The area we are seeing stretches for a long distance.
+This morning, high on the mountain in the bright sun, we can see almost forty kilometers of the park.
 And this is only part of it.
-There are 11,596 hectares of land in the park.
+There are eleven thousand five hundred ninety-six hectares of land in the park.

 Some of the park is closed to visitors.
 Scientists do research in those areas.
 Experts are trying to learn how to grow and protect some of the very unusual plants that live in Haleakala.